Tag: bristol

 On Tuesday, May 23, 2023, the GHTBL will open its 94th season for local amateurs, student-athletes, ex-professionals and prospects.
 Wood bats will start cracking on Opening Day with a 6 PM matchup at Frank J. McCoy Field in Vernon between the veteran Vernon Orioles and the Manchester-based Rainbow Graphics.
 Jason Valliere, a longtime contributor to the Tri-County Legion program will assume in-game duties as Head Coach for Rainbow Graphics this season.

-It will be anyone’s guess as to which players, new or old, will make an impact on Opening Day.
-One might think it would be the players fresh off their college season, but it would be a mistake to overlook experience.
 Dan Trubia and Tony Trubia of the O’s and Evan Chamberlain of Graphics have nearly 60 years of combined experience of twilight ball.
-At the same time, it will be interesting to see how rookie players will fare for both teams and throughout the league.
+At the same time, it will be interesting to see how rookie players fare for both teams and throughout the league this season.

 The second game of Opening Day will begin at 7 PM at Rotary Field in South Windsor.
 The Meriden-based Record-Journal Expos will play the South Windsor Phillies under the lights at one of Greater Hartford’s most unsung baseball diamonds.
 You’d be hard-pressed to find any player who doesn’t enjoy playing at Rotary Field.